US Diploma Delivered in Vietnam

 Notes:

-2. Standard Training Pathway: 18 weeks/ course in 4 years.
+2. Standard Learning Pathway: 18 weeks/ course in 4 years

-3. Intensive Training Pathway: 9 weeks/ course in 2 years.
+3. Intensive Learning Pathway: 09 weeks/ course in 2 years

-4. Learners can take many courses at the same time.
+4. Learners may register many courses at a time.

 Language Arts